Lesbian, Gay, Bisexual And (LGBTQ) Life Insurance Cover

 LGBTQ Life Insurance Explained…

-Life insurance provides a level of cover tailored to what you need, and it’s no different for the LGBTQ community than it is for anyone else.
+Life insurance provides a level of cover tailored to your needs, and it’s no different for the LGBTQ community than it is for anyone else.
 The only difference is that you must navigate the insurance market precisely to spot the good deals from the not-so-good.

 You want to get more inclusions than there are exclusions, which are typically aplenty with insurance products.

-Discrimination isn’t supposed to happen.
-It can, though.
-And in certain situations, the law allows it.
+Discrimination isn’t supposed to happen, but it can, and in certain situations, the law allows it.

-Equality is your legal right.
-The Equality Act 2010 grants you that.
-It also grants an exception clause to insurers, though.
+Equality is a legal right, and the Equality Act 2010 grants it.
+However, it also grants insurers an exception clause.

 The days of denying applications citing “no legal financial jurisdiction” because of sexual orientation or lifestyle are over!